koelie/borges/README.md

 ```

 If you add crawled images to the png folders in the datadir, they will be added during training.

-### example model

-I've included an example model called `example_model.json`.
-For this I crawled 1272 real-world bowl/vase images and added them to the dataset.
-The model is trained on 2454 images of the dataset (resized to 128x128 pixels), and achieves 82% accuracy on the remaining unused 818 images.
-Which I'd say is pretty good given the limited training data, and large variety of the real-world images (I didn't have a chance to check them all, I'm sure there's a significant number of nonsense images in there).

 # Clay